strategineer/personal-website/content/books/2023-10-28/index.md

 ---
 authors: Rob Wilkins
 books/tags:
   - non-fiction
 date: 2023-10-28
 params:
-  isbn13: '9780857526649'
+  isbn13: "9780857526649"
-  year: '2022'
+  year: "2022"
 star_rating: 4
-title: 'Terry Pratchett: A Life With Footnotes - The Official Biography'
+title: "Terry Pratchett: A Life With Footnotes - The Official Biography"
 ---

 Terry Pratchett is an all-timer.
 The rare case of an author who is immensely